eddypvz/wp_code_custom/README.md

         ```
         >> Compare operator "=" uses the WP_Query/tax_query param.
         ##### Filter by fields

+        >> **Non repeteable fields:**
-        For filter by fields, we need append the slug of the group parent for field next to underscore and the field slug.
-        The slug structure is: **metabox_slug / group_slug / field_slug**
+        For non repeatable fields, we need append the slug of the group parent for the field that we need filter.
+Next, add the group slug and field slug.
+For example: **metabox_slug / group_slug / field_slug**

+        >> **Repeteable fields (Groups):**
+        For non repeatable fields, we need append the slug of the group that we need filter.
+Next, add the group slug and field slug.
+For example: **metabox_slug / group_slug**.
+For repeatable groups, you only can uses operator "EXISTS" and "NOT EXISTS".

         ```php
           // Filter by fields
           $args["filter"] = [